What is the most thankless task in technology today?

 You might not face an embarrassing hacking incident every month.
 However, you may still be stuck in firefighting mode.
 For example, your marketing department wants to implement new automation tools, but you have no established process to evaluate new software.
 Therefore, you have to disrupt your staff and ask them to evaluate the project.

 This reactive work methodology means you never have time for maintenance.
 That neglect adds up over time, and if you’re not careful, you might even lose customers.

 6. Your company starts to lose deals with demanding customers

 If you sell software or cloud services to banks and Fortune 500 customers, poor IT security maintenance will kill your deals.
 Enterprise buyers have invested heavily in their brands; they can’t afford to lose respect by doing business with a poorly managed vendor.
 Your company is likely to fail the due diligence process that large companies use with every purchase.

 Avoid the Seductive Solution to Poor Maintenance

 Hire more staff!
 That’s the solution you might have in mind to fix poor IT security maintenance.
 It’s the seductive solution because managers know how to hire.
 Besides, it’s satisfying to build up your department’s workforce.
 So, what’s wrong with this approach?

 You’re unlikely to get support to hire more staff if you’re perceived as a poorly managed department.
 Executives will question whether you’re making the most of your current staff.
 They may also question if you’re fully leveraging automation in IT security.
 Instead of asking for more salary dollars, take a different approach.

 Start your research to identify a few cybersecurity software solutions.
-It’s best to start with a password management solution such as Password Station, since you can obtain some easy wins there.
+It’s best to start with a password management solution such as Password Management, since you can obtain some easy wins there.
 For example, you can consistently enforce strong password requirements.
 Even better, you can finally bring multi-factor authentication into your organization.